Band Members

 The founding member of The Cygnet Ring, Rus had previously been in a local indie band called Playing At Trains, who gained a cult following around the late 1980s.
 He was also into letting property, mainly around the Chorlton-cum-Hardy area of Manchester, where I first met him and discussed music (see the recollections bit for more on that).
 For a fair few years, the Cygnet Ring was his outlet for his music, with excellent lyrics and good guitar playing, and excellent live.

-Stephen was a long term member of Playing At Trains as well as The Cygnet Ring, and has recently been locating old footage of the band and uploading it to Youtube.
-The videos on the pages for "Higher" and the re-release of "Love Crime" are the ones that he very kindly uploaded, hurrah!
+Steve was a long term member of Playing At Trains as well as The Cygnet Ring, and has recently been locating old footage of the band and uploading it to Youtube - now under the Steve Broomhead Archive - so do subscribe to that if you haven't already.
+He also has a Bandcamp page as well for more of his music.

 David Wells (bass, 1989-91)